 How to Choose an Agent

 One of the biggest decisions regarding the sale or purchase of a home is your choice of real estate agents.
-Be sure to take the time to find someone you feel comfortable with.
+Take the time to find someone you feel comfortable with.
 If you don’t feel that you have a base level of trust with your agent where you can ask him or her any questions, you should probably rethink your choice.

 There is a lot of good criteria for finding the right real estate agent to aid you in buying or selling a home.
 But before we get into that, let’s look at some mistakes people make.

 - “The last agent we interviewed said it was worth more than that.”
 Decide which is more important: Finding the right real estate agent or finding the agent who tells you your house is worth the most.
 Does the latter automatically mean he or she can actually sell your house for that amount?
 Remember, it is entirely possible that the agent inflated the price to get your listing with the intention of getting you to lower it after a certain period.